GET MY FREE E-BOOK HERE

 Random driving wastes gas and produces random results.
 Treat the route like a farm with a steering wheel.

-Pick the right area.
-Older neighborhoods (more inherited and absentee homes), a price point where one listing is worth the work, and real turnover so deals actually happen.
+• Pick the right area.
+Older neighborhoods have more inherited and absentee homes.
+Choose a price point where one listing is worth the work, with real turnover so deals actually happen.

-Block the time.
-One to two hours, same slot weekly.
-Treat it like a listing appointment with yourself — non-negotiable.
+• Block the time.
+One to two hours in the same slot weekly.
+Treat it like a listing appointment with yourself, non-negotiable.

-Re-drive every 6 months.
-Vacancy data decays fast — owners sell, homes reoccupy, new ones go empty.
+• Re-drive every 6 months.
+Vacancy data decays fast as owners sell, homes reoccupy, and new ones go empty.
 The re-drive catches a fresh wave nobody else sees.

-In my market I've watched agents try to "drive the whole county" and burn out in a month.
+In my market I have watched agents try to drive the whole county and burn out in a month.
 The agent who picks one 600-home pocket, drives it monthly, and reworks it twice a year quietly becomes the go-to listing agent there.
-Discipline beats territory every time.
+Discipline beats territory every time, and it is the same principle behind geographic farming.

 Apps and tools that do the heavy lifting

-Quick answer: A driving app like DealMachine or BatchLeads lets you tap a property to pin it, auto-pulls owner data, and pushes mail or texts.
-PropStream is strong for absentee-owner and equity filtering.
-But none of it matters without a CRM and a touch log — the tech finds the lead; your follow-up wins the listing.
+A driving app lets you tap a property to pin it, auto-pulls owner data, and pushes mail or texts.
+But none of it matters without a CRM and a touch log, because the tech finds the lead and your follow-up wins the listing.

-Don't over-buy software before you've driven a single street.
+I rank the CRMs in my best CRM for real estate agents breakdown.
+Do not over-buy software before you have driven a single street.
 A free county website and a spreadsheet have produced more of my vacant-home listings than any paid app.
-Add tools to remove friction after the habit exists — never to replace it.
+Add tools to remove friction after the habit exists, never to replace it.

 The 90-day drive-for-listings system

-Days 1–30 — Build the list.
-Pick one neighborhood.
-Drive it weekly.
+• Days 1 to 30, build the list.
+Pick one neighborhood and drive it weekly.
 Pin candidates, pull parcels, flag absentees, skip-trace.
-Goal: 60–100 researched owners in your sheet.
+Goal: 60 to 100 researched owners in your sheet.

-Days 31–60 — Run the sequence.
+• Days 31 to 60, run the sequence.
 Letter, call, postcard, door.
 Log every touch.
 Keep driving weekly so the list keeps growing while you work it.

-Days 61–90 — Convert.
-Turn replies into valuations, valuations into listing appointments.
+• Days 61 to 90, convert.
+Turn replies into valuations, and valuations into listing appointments.
 Re-drive the area for a new wave.
 Listings start landing here.

-Day 90+ — Repeat and expand.
+• Day 90 and beyond, repeat and expand.
 Once the sheet pays for itself, add a second neighborhood.
 This is where it stops being a tactic and becomes a listing engine.

 7 mistakes that kill this strategy

-2. Opening with "want to sell?"
-That's what investors say.
+• Opening with want to sell.
+That is what investors say.
 Lead with their cost and a free valuation instead.

-4. Ignoring absentee owners.
-They're the highest-converting, least-contacted lead on the list.
-Don't skip them.
+• Ignoring absentee owners.
+They are the highest-converting, least-contacted lead on the list.
+Do not skip them.

-5. No touch log.
-If you can't see who got which message when, you'll drop leads mid-sequence.
+• No touch log.
+If you cannot see who got which message when, you will drop leads mid-sequence.

 Frequently asked questions